-- 1. The person in receipt of allegations or suspicions of abuse against children should report concerns as soon as possible to Felicity Wall (thereafter called the "Safeguarding Co-ordinator") tel no: 07729684375, who is nominated by the Trustees to act on their behalf in dealing with the allegation or suspicion of neglect or abuse, including referring the matter on to the statutory authorities. - 2.
-In the absence of the Safeguarding Co-ordinator or, if the suspicions in any way involve the Safeguarding Co-ordinator, then the report should be made to the deputy, Jean Oehlrich (thereafter called the "Deputy Safeguarding Co-ordinator") tel: 07729684375.
-If the suspicions implicate both the Safeguarding Co-ordinator and the Deputy, then the report should be made in the first instance to the Churches' Child Protection Advisory Service (CCPAS) PO Box 133, Swanley, Kent, BR8 7UQ.
-Telephone 0845 120 4550.
-Alternatively contact Social Services or the police. - Where the concern is about a child the Safeguarding Co-ordinator should contact Children's Social Services.
-Where the concern is regarding an adult in need of protection contact Adult Social Services or take advice from CCPAS as above.
+1. The person in receipt of allegations or suspicions of abuse against children should report concerns as soon as possible to the Safeguarding Co-ordinator on the dedicated phone number, 0300 800 0121, who is nominated by the Trustees to act on their behalf in dealing with the allegation or suspicion of neglect or abuse, including referring the matter on to the statutory authorities.

-The local Children's Social Services office telephone number (office hours) is 0345 603 7627.
-Ask for the consultation line to talk an issue through with a social worker.
-This will also put you through to the The Police Child Protection Team.
+In the absence of the Safeguarding Co-ordinator or, if the suspicions in any way involve the Safeguarding Coordinator, then the report should be made to the deputy, Vicky Bell, thereafter called the "Deputy Safeguarding Co-ordinator") on the same number.
+If the suspicions implicate both the Safeguarding Coordinator and the Deputy, then the report should be made in the first instance to 31:8 (formerly CCPAS) PO Box 133, Swanley, Kent, BR8 7UQ.
+Telephone 0303 003 11 11 ..
+If you think the child is in immediate risk of significant harm ring the police on 111.

-4. The Safeguarding Co-ordinator may need to inform others depending on the circumstances and/or nature of the concern.
+Where the concern either about a child or an adult the Safeguarding Co-ordinator should contact Children's Social Services on 0345 603 7634, or if out of hours call 0345 606 1212.

-- 5. Suspicions must not be discussed with anyone other than those nominated above.
-A written record of the concerns should be made in accordance with these procedures and kept in a secure place. - Whilst allegations or suspicions of abuse will normally be reported to the Safeguarding Co-ordinator, the absence of the Safeguarding Co-ordinator or Deputy should not delay referral to Social Services, the Police or taking advice from CCPAS. - 7.
-The Leadership will support the Safeguarding Co-ordinator/Deputies in their roles, and accept that any information they may have in their possession will be shared in a strictly limited way on a need to know basis. - 8.
-It is, of course, the right of any individual as a citizen to make a direct referral to the safeguarding agencies or seek advice from CCPAS, although the Leadership hope that members of the place of The Free will use this procedure.
-If, however, the individual with the concern feels that the Safeguarding Co-ordinator/Deputy has not responded appropriately, or where they have a disagreement with the Safeguarding Co-ordinator(s) as to the appropriateness of a referral they are free to contact an outside agency direct.
+- 2. Ask for the consultation line to talk an issue through with a social worker.
+This will also put you through to The Police Child Protection Team.
+The out of hours emergency number is 0345 606 1212. - 3.
+The Safeguarding Co-ordinator may need to inform others depending on the circumstances and/or nature of the concern. - 4.
+Suspicions must not be discussed with anyone other than those nominated above.
+A written record of the concerns should be made in accordance with these procedures and kept in a secure place. - 5.
+Whilst allegations or suspicions of abuse will normally be reported to the Safeguarding Co-ordinator, the absence of the Safeguarding Co-ordinator or Deputy should not delay referral to Social Services, the Police or taking advice from 31:8 - 6.
+The Leadership will support the Safeguarding Co-ordinator/Deputies in their roles, and accept that any information they may have in their possession will be shared in a strictly limited way on a need to know basis. - 7.
+It is, of course, the right of any individual as a citizen to make a direct referral to the safeguarding agencies or seek advice from 31:8, although the Leadership hope that members of the place of Frinton Free Church will use this procedure.
+If, however, the individual with the concern feels that the Safeguarding Coordinator/Deputy has not responded appropriately, or where they have a disagreement with the Safeguarding Coordinator(s) as to the appropriateness of a referral they are free to contact an outside agency direct.
 We hope by making this statement that the Leadership demonstrate its commitment to effective safeguarding and the protection of all those who are vulnerable.